strangecompany-archive/ozymandias-directors-cut/README.md

 Praised by Roger Ebert, this adaption of Percy Shelley’s famous poem was one of the first completely game-independent pieces of Machinima.
 It was created using _Lithtech Film Producer_, one of the very first dedicated Machinima tools.

+The _Director's Cut_ requires the original _Ozymandias_ source code to run, which can be found (here)[https://gitlab.com/strange-company-archive/ozymandias].

 ## Credits

 Copyright 2000 Strange Company